Patella Fracture (Broken Kneecap)

 Figure 3: Model views of the knee from the front and the side.

-Patella fractures are relatively common.
-They can occur after a direct blow to your patella—often during a fall.
-They can also occur after a very strong contraction (tensing) of the muscles of the thigh.
-However, this is much less common.
+Kneecap fractures are quite common.
+They can happen after a hard hit to your kneecap, often during a fall.
+They can also happen if your thigh muscles tense up very strongly, but this is less common.

 X-rays showing two different patella fractures.
 The patella can break into two big pieces or into lots of little pieces.
 The broken pieces are pulled away from each other by the quadriceps (large thigh) muscles.
 The red lines on the patella show where the breaks are.

-Figure 4: X-rays showing two different patella fractures.
+Figure 4: X-rays showing two different breaks.
 The patella can break into two big pieces or into lots of little pieces.
 The broken pieces are pulled away from each other by the quadriceps (large thigh) muscles.
 The red lines on the patella show where the breaks are.

 X-ray showing a patellar dislocation.
 The red arrow points to the patella.
 It has dislocated laterally or toward the outside of the leg.
 This is the most common way patellas dislocate.
 There is no break in the patella.